 The Metrics and Scorecards page provides a quick access to Metric View, Scorecard, or Key Performance Indicators (KPI).
 For MI Metrics Administrator and Super Users, this page also provides access to registered cubes through the Manage Cubes button.

-In the module navigation menu, select Tools > Metrics and Scorecards.
+In the Applications menu, navigate to the TOOLS section, and then select Metrics and Scorecards.
 The Metrics and Scorecards page appears.